-Risks related to the implementation of the Issuer's strategic plans.
+Risks related to the implementation of the Bank's strategic plans and commitment to environmental responsibility.

-The Issuer announced a strategic plan for the 2017-2020 period on February 7, 2017.
-This plan contemplates a number of initiatives, including the implementation of new customer pathways, the digital transformation of the Issuer, continuing to improve operating efficiency and various business development initiatives.
-The Issuer closely monitors these initiatives and provided an update on its 2020 targets on February 6, 2019.
+The Bank has announced a strategic plan for the 2017-2020 period presented on February 7, 2017.
+This plan contemplates a number of initiatives, including the implementation of new customer pathways, the digital transformation of the Bank, continuing to improve operating efficiency and various business development initiatives.

-The plan also includes a number of financial targets and objectives relating to net banking income, operating costs, net income, capital adequacy ratios and return on equity, among other things.
+The plan includes a number of financial targets and objectives relating to net banking income, operating costs, net income, capital adequacy ratios and return on equity, among other things.
 These financial targets and objectives were established primarily for purposes of internal planning and allocation of resources, and are based on a number of assumptions with regard to business and economic conditions.

-The Issuer's actual results could vary significantly from these targets and objectives for a number of reasons, including the occurrence of one or more of the risk factors described elsewhere in this section.
+The Bank's actual results could vary significantly from these targets and objectives for a number of reasons, including the occurrence of one or more of the risk factors described elsewhere in this section.

-Additionally, as part of the Issuer's commitment to environmental responsibility within its CSR policy, it has announced a number of initiatives to support the energy transition towards a low-carbon economy, including a reduction in financing for energies with the most negative environmental impact.
-These measures (and any future ones along similar lines) may in certain cases adversely affect the Issuer's results in the relevant sectors.
+Additionally, as part of the Bank's commitment to environmental responsibility within its CSR policy, it has announced a number of initiatives to support the energy transition towards a low-carbon economy, including a reduction in financing for energies with the most negative environmental impact.
+These measures (and any future ones along similar lines) may in certain cases adversely affect the Bank's results in the relevant sectors.

-The Issuer may experience difficulties integrating acquired companies and may be unable to realize the benefits expected from its acquisitions.
+The Bank may experience difficulties integrating acquired companies and may be unable to realize the benefits expected from its acquisitions.

-The Issuer makes acquisitions on a regular basis.
+The Bank makes acquisitions on a regular basis.
 Integrating acquired businesses is a long and complex process.
 Successful integration and the realization of synergies require, among other things, proper coordination of business development and marketing efforts, retention of key members of management, policies for effective recruitment and training as well as the ability to adapt information and computer systems.
 Any difficulties encountered in combining operations could result in higher integration costs and lower savings or revenues than expected.
 There will accordingly be uncertainty as to the extent to which anticipated synergies will be achieved and the timing of their realization.
-Moreover, the integration of the Issuer's existing operations with those of the acquired operations could interfere with the respective businesses and divert management's attention from other aspects of the Issuer's business, which could have a negative impact on the business and results of the Issuer.
+Moreover, the integration of the Bank's existing operations with those of the acquired operations could interfere with the respective businesses and divert management's attention from other aspects of the Bank's business, which could have a negative impact on the business and results of the Bank.
 In some cases, moreover, disputes relating to acquisitions may have an adverse impact on the integration process or have other adverse consequences, including financial ones.

-Although the Issuer undertakes an in-depth analysis of the companies it plans to acquire, such analyses often cannot be complete or exhaustive.
-As a result, the Issuer may increase its exposure to doubtful or troubled assets and incur greater risks as a result of its acquisitions, particularly in cases in which it was unable to conduct comprehensive due diligence prior to the acquisition.
+Although the Bank undertakes an in-depth analysis of the companies it plans to acquire, such analyses often cannot be complete or exhaustive.
+As a result, the Bank may increase its exposure to doubtful or troubled assets and incur greater risks as a result of its acquisitions, particularly in cases in which it was unable to conduct comprehensive due diligence prior to the acquisition.